Financial planning in your 20s

 - Permanent life insurance: Permanent life insurance covers you for your entire life and pays out the benefit no matter when you pass away, as long as you keep up with your payments.
 Options for permanent life include whole life and universal life insurance.

 Although term life is more affordable, especially for someone in their twenties just starting out, permanent life insurance is a terrific option for 20-somethings if they can afford it and are in good health.
 Because your premiums don't increase, if you purchase a permanent life insurance policy when you're young, it will be significantly more affordable than if you wait until you're in your 30s, 40s, or older.
-Learn more about the differences between term and permanent life insurance.
+Learn more about the differences between term and whole life insurance.

 If you make a major purchase, such as a home or car, you can supplement your permanent life policy with a term life policy that will cover the additional debt.